 Congratulations on your decision to join us at Puget Sound!

-Housing and registration information can be found on your Cascade account.
-We encourage you to make housing arrangements and register for classes as soon as possible, as spaces fill up quickly.
-Also, please notice that the University of Puget Sound is primarily a residential campus and requires all students to live on-campus for their first two years with the university.
+Housing information can be found on your MyPugetSound portal.
+Please note that the University of Puget Sound is primarily a residential campus and requires all students to live on-campus for their first two years with the university.

 Our I-Connect program partners each incoming international student with a current Puget Sound student to ease your transition to the campus community and provide support and encouragement for life at Puget Sound.